palowenstein/employee-information-directory-react/README.md

 <li>In Terminal, locate the application's root directory and enter it via the <kbd>cd</kbd> command: <kbd>cd oemployee-information-directory-react</kbd>.
 <li>In the root directory, run the <kbd>npm install</kbd> command to install the necessary node modules (antd design, axios, react, react dom / router / scripts, web-vitals) from the package.json.</li>
 <li>In the root directory, run the <kbd>npm start</kbd> command to launch the application.</li>
-<li>This will launch the application which, in terminal, will indicate <code>App running on port 4000!</code>.
+<li>This will automatically generate a new browser window containing the application.</li>
 <li>If not loaded automatically, the application can be browser accessed via <code>localhost:3000</code> in the browser's address bar.</li>
 <li>Employees can be filtered via partial or full last name.
-Partial selections will display names containing the character selection no matter where they are located in the last name.</li>
+Partial selections will display names containing the character consecutive selection no matter where they are located in the last name.</li>
 <li>Employees can be sorted in either ascending or descending alphabetical order.</li>
 <li>Non western names are listed at the end of the list and will show first if the list is reordered in descending alphabetical order.</li>
 </ul>